-There is a requirement for employees to provide adequately for spouse and children due to separation and/or impending divorce as stated in 20 STATE 105484 (see “The Foreign Service Family and Divorce” for more information).
+A: There is a requirement for employees to provide adequately for spouse and children due to separation and/or impending divorce as stated in 21 STATE 100420 (see “The Foreign Service Family and Divorce” for more information).
 Employees are reminded that they have a responsibility to facilitate the return of their spouse (and children) to the United States or other location the family may choose.
 The employee is encouraged to reach a settlement with respect to disposition of household effects before anyone departs post.

 The employee is also encouraged to reach a settlement with his or her spouse in order to ensure adequate financial resources for the spouse and family to establish themselves back in the United States or other location.
 This document, based on a Department of State cable to all posts, discusses possible actions available, if the employee fails to make these adequate arrangements.

 Q: What if an employee refuses service of papers?

 A: Service of papers (or service of process) refers to the serving of court orders by one party on another.
 The position of the Department of State is that refusal of an overseas employee to accept service reflects adversely upon the U.S. government and may result in the employee’s reassignment to the U.S. so that the service can be made and divorce proceedings can begin.
 A Foreign Service employee may not use an overseas assignment, or diplomatic status, to avoid service of process.
 (22 CFR 172.2(d)).
 For more information on serving papers abroad please see Section 3: Support and Jurisdictional Consideration of the Divorce and the Foreign Service online publication.

 Q: Does a spouse have a right to a portion of the employee’s pension?